Music by Cabinilles, Beethoven, Scott, Perotinus, Mozart e.a.

 Amstel Quartet, sax en EWI (electronic wind instruments)

 Hendrik Walther, visuals

 Man Machine, Pseudo human being, Man Machine, Super human being - KRAFTWERK

 Exactly 40 years ago Kraftwerk released Der Mensch-Maschine.
 The legendary album announced the birth of a new genre of electronic music, the consequences of which are still felt today.
 Not only are countless artists still inspired by the synth pop the German foursome produced - Kraftwerk, in turn, listened closely to classical electronic pioneers such as Karlheinz Stockhausen and Pierre Henry.
-In this tribute the Amstel Quartet combines Kraftwerk tracks from The Man-Machine with new compositions by Dutch composer Anthony Fiurama and the German Christina Biegai.
+In this tribute the Amstel Quartet combines Kraftwerk tracks from The Man-Machine with new compositions by German composer Christina Biegai.
 Turntablist Kypski improvises on the Krautrock-sounds and Hendrik Walther designed video art for this super human performance.
 We are the robots.

 Music by Glass, Fiumara, Kypski.
 With video projections by Hendrik Walther.